This article is updated regularly. The latest update was made in April 2023.

 Different memory translation software approaches exist, naturally, and some memory translation tools are better than others.
 As such, it’s important to do your homework and compare different products before committing to one.
-Some translation memories will automatically replace source text with target text drawn from the database, for example, while others will make suggestions.
+Some translation memories will automatically replace source text with target text drawn from the database, for example, while others will make suggestions.’

 One handy feature that can crop up in a translation memory is a percentage to show how accurate the match between the source and target phrases is.
-Another is the use of color to highlight differences.
+Another is tool the use of color to highlight differences.
 Features such as these can make a major difference to how effective you find the tool to be.
 Like I say, it’s worth exploring different options.

 Using a translation memory means you have to contribute fewer human translation hours to a project.
 Plus, the more work you do for the same client, the larger the translation memory grows and so the more efficiently you can translate for them.
 As such, using a translator memory can mean a lower cost for the client, as you’ve had to bill them for less of your time.
 It also frees you up to take on additional work, as you can fit more translations into your working day.
 Happy clients, happy you.

 Having a database crammed full of suitable phrases and sentences means it is much easier to be consistent when working on large or complex projects.
-The translation memory essentially automates consistency in your work.
+The translation memory system essentially automates consistency in your work.
 This can be a great way to quality assure your translations – and again, to keep your clients happy.

 As I mentioned above, translation memories are also ideal for projects where multiple linguists, and other teams, are working on the same project.
 Take a large-scale software translation project, for example.
 You might have multilingual developers working on the software, as well as translators, project managers, and others.
-Having a translation memory in place means that no matter who is translating, the work can be consistent.
+Having a translation memory server in place means that no matter who is translating, the work can be consistent.

 If you use a translator memory to speed up the pace of your translation work, you can deliver your clients’ projects faster.
 In doing so, you support your clients to achieve their business goals faster.
 And in today’s economic climate, time is money…

 I’ve talked a bit about the benefits of translation memories, but there is also a downside that you need to be aware of.
-Like any database, a translation memory will need cleaning up from time to time.
+Like any database, a TM will need cleaning up from time to time.
 This is essential if the translation memory system is going to remain true to the client’s evolving content needs and quality standards.

 Translation memory software comes on its own when you have multiple projects from the same client.
 In this situation, you can save plenty of time by using translation memory.